Skip to main content

 • Syntax:

-RPA Mapping: The elif (short for "else if") and else parts correspond directly to the additional branches you can add to a Conditional Activity in the RPA designer.
+RPA Mapping: The elif (short for "Else if") and else parts correspond directly to the additional branches you can add to a Conditional Activity in the RPA designer.

 Building the Condition: Operators